izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/examples/quoter_and_swap/quoter_swap_chain_with_exact_output.rst

         maxInputAmount: new BigNumber(amountA).times(1.015).toFixed(0)
     } as SwapChainWithExactOutputParams

+Again, if one of the tokens is the chain gas token (e.g., ETH on Ethereum), please refer to the previous section to check how to set the `strictERC20Token` param.

+..
     we should notice that, if tokenX or tokenY is chain token (like `ETH` on ethereum or `BNB` on bsc), we should specify one or some fields in `swapParams` to indicate sdk paying/acquiring in form of `Chain Token` or paying/acquiring in form of `Wrapped Chain Token` (like `WETH` on ethereum or `WBNB` on bsc).

     In the sdk version 1.1.* or before, one should specify a field named `strictERC20Token` to indicate that.
     `true` for paying/acquiring token in form of `Wrapped Chain Token`, `false` for paying/acquiring in form of `Chain Token`.
     In the sdk version 1.2.* or later, you have two ways to indicate sdk.

     The first way is as before, specifing `strictERC20Token` field.
     The second way is specifing `strictERC20Token` as undefined and specifying the corresponding token in this param as `WETH` or `ETH`.

-5. approve (skip if you pay chain token directly)
+5. Approve (skip if you pay chain token directly)
 ---------------------------------------------------

 before send transaction or estimate gas, you need to approve contract liquidityManager to have authority to spend yuor token,